monty-nietzsche/book-buddy/README.md

 - BookBuddy automatically creates two dummy users: 'Jacob Svensson' and 'John Smith'.
 Users can login as any of these dummy users to test the different functionalities of the BookBuddy platform.
 - In the current version of BookBuddy, users can only use google third-party sign-in utility.
 - Bookbuddy is written in Python and uses sqlalachemy orm to interact with SQLite database.
+- It provides API endpoints where users can get a list in json format of all books, all packages as well as books per category.

 ## Getting Started